noarfarber/CV/README.md

 ## Hobbies and interests
 * Weight lifting- I started training in weight lifting less than a year ago.
 With no prior experience and within a short time, I managed to learn how to do pull-ups and can hip thrust 137.5 kg!
 I find learning this new set of skills really empowering and life-changing.
-* Hiking- I love traveling and hiking since I was in the scouts as a kid.
+* Hiking- I love traveling and hiking since I was in the scouts.
 My most memorable hikes were to Abel Tasman National park in New Zealand and to Yosemite in California.
 When traveling isn’t possible, I enjoy long walks in the park with my dog, Alfie.